A new and exciting charity

 - Dr Nichola Street: Researcher and Lecturer in Psychology, Department of Psychology, School of Life Sciences and Education, Science Centre, Staffordshire University, England

 - Marc Wellin: Producer and Founder, Mothlight Pictures Inc., Chicago, USA

 - Dr Alex Woodcock: Archaeologist, author, stone carver and former stonemason at Exeter Cathedral, England

-- Mark Ware MFA: Multimedia artist, stroke survivor, Fulbright Alumnus and Honorary Research Fellow at Brighton and Sussex Medical School, (University of Sussex), and Associate Member, The Staffordshire Centre for Psychological Research at Staffordshire University
+- Mark Ware MFA (Chief Executive Officer): Multimedia professional artist, stroke survivor, Fulbright Scholar, Honorary Research Fellow at Brighton and Sussex Medical School, (University of Sussex), and Associate Member, The Staffordshire Centre for Psychological Research at Staffordshire University

-- Sara Ware GGSM (Lond) MSTAT: Professional classical trumpet player and teacher of music, and teacher of the Alexander Technique, England
+- Sara Ware GGSM (Lond) MSTAT (Chief Operations Officer): Professional classical trumpet player and teacher of music, and teacher of the Alexander Technique, England

 Develop art science collaborations between neuroscientists, psychologists and artists to investigate the benefits of exposure to the natural environment in terms of wellbeing and health

 Encourage public participation in our investigations whenever possible

 Engage with young people, to encourage interest in the natural environment and arts and science at an early age